 Since we're running the real-time object detector app, we can swap in any object detection model regardless of the framework on which it was trained and see how it performs.

-Here's the TensorFlow version of MobileNet SSD trained on the Coco dataset, which can detect 100 unique objects.
+Search for 'ssd_mobilenet_v1_coco_2018_01_28', which is the TensorFlow version of MobileNet SSD trained on the Coco dataset.
+This model can detect 100 unique objects.
 Let's swap in this model and see how it performs.

 To add the model to the app using the CLI: